anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 #### Image: Leaves

 If you look closely, you can see that both `abraia`, `recompress-low` and `tinyjpg` changed some of the darker greens into a lighter  green.
 Interestingly, those three also have the lowest SSIM score.
-However, I don't notice any notable artifacting produced by either of the three, and they did produce the smallest file sizes.
+However, I don't see any notable artifacting produced by any of the three, and they did produce the smallest file sizes.

 The rest look fairly close to the original, and have very close SSIM scores.
 I would say `imageoptim` and `mozjpeg-medium` both take the win here for most smallest file size without changing the quality of the image.